quarantin/pz-server-tools/README.md

 # Project Zomboid Server Tools
 A set of tools to help you run Project Zomboid Dedicated Server (Linux only).

-# WARNING - USE AT YOUR OWN RISK
-This project is a work in progress.
-Expect bugs!
-Expect breakage!
-Don't expect any kind of support unit the first release is ready!

 # Features
 - Install Project Zomboid Dedicated Server easily in a single command.
 - Restart Project Zomboid Dedicated Server at specific times of day.